Luscahm/Administrative-systems-QT-and-CPP/README.md

-# Sistema administrativo
+# Administrative systems
-Sistema administrativo de uma barbearia feito com C++ e a framework QT, como trabalho final da materia de programação orientada a objetos da Universiadade Federal De São Carlos
+Administrative systems of a barbershop build with C++ and the Framework QT, as  final work of object-oriented programming discipline at Federal University of São Carlos